sachinrj4/About-me/README.md

 > **About Me**
--I love to learn new things.
+- I love to learn new things.
--Enjoy cracking puzzles & problem statements.
+- Enjoy cracking puzzles & problem statements.

 ### Languages